awzheng/CrawlStars/README.md

 - Crawls web pages starting from a seed URL using concurrent workers
 - Extracts page titles and the first 500 characters of body content
+- Filters out navigation noise and short text fragments
 - Stores data in MongoDB with unique URL constraint
-- Provides a search API with fuzzy matching
+- Provides a search API with fuzzy matching via MongoDB Atlas Search
-- Rates search results on a 1-5 star scale based on relevance
+- Rates search results on a 1-5 star scale based on absolute relevance scores
-- Includes a web interface for searching
+- Web interface with clean design and clickable result links

 ## Prerequisites